Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Method

 \subsection{Feature extraction}

-Our first module produces descriptors for each pixel in the two images in a coarse resolution of $1/8^{th}$ of the original image resolution in each dimension.
-For this module we use a sub-network of the LoFTR model \cite{sun2021loftr}, pre-trained on the Scannet dataset \cite{dai2017scannet}, depicting indoor scenes.
+For feature extraction we use the coarse module of LoFTR \cite{sun2021loftr}, which is pre-trained for matching on the Scannet dataset \cite{dai2017scannet}, depicting indoor scenes.
+We keep the weights of this module frozen throughout the training of our network.
 The LoFTR architecture is applied to both images in parallel.
 Denote the input images by $\Ima$ and $\Imb$.
 Each image is first fed to a feature pyramid network \cite{lin2017feature}, producing a pixel-wise feature map at the desired resolution.
 Next, a positional encoding is summed to these maps.
-The obtained maps are then fed into a sequence of interleaved self- and cross-attention layers, producing the final feature maps, $F_A(\x_i),F_B(\x_j) \in \Real^C$, where $C$ denotes the number of feature channels, $1 \le i,j \le n$, $n=WH/64$ and $W$ and $H$ denote the width and height of the input images in their original resolution.
-Noted that the cross attention steps modify the feature maps to account for the features seen in the other image.
+The obtained maps are then fed into a sequence of interleaved self- and cross-attention layers, producing the final feature maps, $F_A(\x_i),F_B(\x_j) \in \Real^C$, where $C$ denotes the number of feature channels, $1 \le i,j \le n$, $n=WH/64$, and $W$ and $H$ denote the width and height of the input images in their original resolution.
+Note that, unlike in~\cite{arnold2022map}, the cross-attention steps modify the feature maps to account for the features seen in the other image, potentially encouraging their matching.